Government Visa Sponsorship Jobs in Minnesota

 What visa types are most common for government jobs in Minnesota?

 H-1B visas dominate government sponsorship in Minnesota, especially for research positions at the University of Minnesota and technical roles in state agencies.
-J-1 exchange visitor visas are common for academic and research positions.
+J-1 visa exchange visitor visas are common for academic and research positions.
 O-1 visas occasionally appear for distinguished researchers, while TN visas serve Canadian and Mexican professionals in qualifying government roles.

 How to find government visa sponsorship jobs in Minnesota?